 Weeding!!
 Doesn't look like a difficult job, but the new flower beds are long and wide.
 Softer topsoil made the job much easier but there were lots of tiny weed seedlings amongst the bigger ones so time consuming to do a thorough job!
 Used a big garden fork to do the work.
 Builders walking all over beds compacted the soil quite a bit so lumps needed breaking up with the fork. #melissathegardener #thehelpfulgardenerlondon #weeding #gardenmaintenance #gardenjobs #flowerbeds #gardenmaintenancelondon #gardenweeding #weedsingarden #turningsoil #weedmanagement #gardeningserviceslondon #maintenancegardenerlondon #gardenerforhirelondon

 If you feel like weeds are taking over your garden, ditch the chemicals and pour leftover juice from the pickle jar over them.
-The acidity from salty brine will help keep those weeds away and even better, it's pet-friendly!
+The acidity from salty brine will help keep those weeds away from your flowers and veggies, and even better, it's pet-friendly!

 12. Make a better hangover cure.

-After a long night out, your body is super dehydrated, which is why you get headaches, cramping, nausea, etc. Ease your hangover with this one ingredient trick-pickle juice!
+After a long night out, your body is super dehydrated, which is why you get headaches, cramping, nausea, etc. You can try a pickleback (a shot of pickle juice with your shot of whiskey), but if drinking pickle juice with your drinks isn't your thing, skip the Bloody Mary the next morning and ease your hangover with this one ingredient trick.

 Pickle juice helps balance electrolytes, replenish reduced sodium levels, and even cover up the smell of alcohol on your breath.

 13. Make Dill Pickle Soup.

 This dill pickle soup is a great way to use pickle juice.
 It has great flavor and is extra creamy with the sour cream.
 Serve some bread on the side and extra pickle slices to complete the meal.

 You might want to whip up a loaf of that dill pickle bread!
 Here's the recipe.